We will guide you step by step on how easily you can Install Apache & configure the server:-

 sudo nano /etc/php/7.2/apache2/php.ini

 Then make the changes on the following lines below in the file and save.
-The value below is great settings to apply in your environments.
+The value below is a great setting to apply in your environments.

 Step 4: Restart Apache2